Skip to content

 The call to baz() will never happen, and it’s very likely there’s some programmer error happening here.
 Linters are designed with dozens of rules that help find issues like these for you.

-You only need to change two files in the repository: you need to edit student.json in the root of the repository to include your email address, and you need to change src/main.ts to include your own email address instead of ckanich@uic.edu.
-You’ll need to edit student.json again later, but that’s all for now.
+You only need to change two files in the repository: you need to add url.txt in the root of the repository to include your deployed web app’s URL, and you need to edit the code in whatever way makes your UIC email and “CS 484 Homework 0” show up on that URL.

-If you want to experiment with your website, you can run npm run dev and your email address should show up as soon as you save main.ts.
-As long as my email address doesn’t show up in the text of the site, and yours does as part of the string “website of youremail@uic.edu”, you can make it look as pretty or ugly or ridiculous as you want.
+If you want to experiment with the Astro template, you can run npm run dev and your email address should show up as soon as you save src/pages/index.astro.
+As long as you’ve met the listed requirements, you can make your app look as pretty or ugly or ridiculous as you want.
 Go nuts!

-So far, we’ve built and run our code locally, and on GitHub’s servers.
+So far, we’ve deployed the basic template, built and run our code locally, and updated the local version to list our own email address.
 Now for the fun part - deploying our web app.
-You must deploy your web app to the Internet for full credit on this assignment.
-There are many free places to do so, including Cloudflare Pages and Render.
-I recommend using one of those as they are the easiest to set up and have features we will use later on in class, but you can use Amazon, Vercel, Netlify, GitHub pages, or any other service as long as the web app can be deployed successfully and stays online (we may re-run the autograder at any time!).
-The one thing you may need to configure is the build command: we are using the vite build tool, so the command to build your code is npm run build and the files that should be served (the output of the build) are in dist/.
+You must deploy your web app to the Internet for credit on this assignment.
+Cloudflare is probably the easiest, but you can use Amazon, Vercel, Netlify, GitHub pages, or any other service as long as the web app can be deployed successfully and stays online (we may re-run the autograder at any time!).

-After you are confident that you are passing all of the tests, you can submit it via Gradescope.
+After you are confident that your web app is running as expected, you can submit it via Gradescope.
 Check Piazza for the Gradescope invitation code.
-All the Gradescope autograder does is re-run the same tests again; if your tests are passing both on your local machine and on GitHub, it shouldn’t fail on Gradescope.
+Anyone with an @uic.edu email address can join the course Piazza.
+All the Gradescope autograder does is reads url.txt, grabs that URL, and checks for your email address and the static string mentioned above.
+Gradescope will only allow GitHub based submissions - you must add url.txt to your repository and submit it through Gradescope.
 If you have issues with the autograder, please contact us via Piazza ASAP.

 Our deadlines in this class are firm, down to the millisecond.
 If there are any documented outages with Gradescope or GitHub during the 12 hours before the deadline, we’ll extend it by 24 hours.
 For any other exceptional situations, we drop the lowest homework assignment for every student to be fair to everyone whether they ask for an exception or not.